Business reporting: Semester-long course on how to develop compelling business-related stories

 - Have students review a Progress Energy proxy statement.
 Based on your readings, what is the news in the statement?
 The Raleigh News & Observer led with an article based on the statement, but The Tampa Tribune focused on another piece of news.
 What other significant disclosures need to be mentioned?
 What would your lead be if you were writing a story about this proxy?
 After students have thought about these questions, have them craft an 8- to 10-paragraph story based on the information in the proxy.

-- Have students review “Executive Compensation: Facts” in Journalist’s Resource, then hold a classroom discussion as to whether they think executives are overpaid or underpaid.
+- Have students review “The Determinants and Effects of CEO-employee Pay Ratios” in Journalist’s Resource, then hold a classroom discussion as to whether they think executives are overpaid or underpaid.
 Break the conversation into the different parts of compensation that executives receive.